arackaf/mongo-graphql-starter/README.md

 };
 ```

-add implementations to whichever methods you need.
+Add implementations to whichever methods you need.
 These hooks under Root will be called every time, always.
-To create hooks that only apply to certain types, just add a key next to root, with the name of the type, with the same methods.
+To create hooks that only apply to certain types, just add a key next to root, with the name of the type, with the same methods; you don't have to add all available methods, of course—just add the methods you need.
 For example

 ```javascript
 export default {